open-siege/siege-studio/README.md

 # Darkstar Hook
 A C++ Builder dll which allows for extension of Darkstar engine games and embeds Python to make that process fully dynamic.

+For some more technical information of the project, check this document: https://github.com/matthew-rindel/darkstar-hook/blob/master/progress-and-roadmap.md

 ### Dependencies
 #### Tools
 * C++ Builder 10.3.3 or newer: https://www.embarcadero.com/products/cbuilder/starter